-E C Food waste/ organics recycling Food waste /organics is one of the biggest streams that cafes and restaurants generate.
+Food waste/ organics recycling

+Food waste /organics is one of the biggest streams that cafes and restaurants generate.
 This includes raw and cooked food scraps, bones, coffee grounds, tissues, paper towels and compostable service ware and packaging.
 If food waste and compostable items go to landfill, they generate greenhouse gas emissions.
 Food waste and organics can be collected and turned into beneficial compost locally in SA to support soil health and food production.
 Check if your council offers food/garden organics recycling bins for restaurants and cafes or organise a commercial collection.

-Wine/Spirit bottles recycling Empty wine bottles can be processed and made into new products such as bottles, jars and fibreglass.
+Wine/Spirit bottles recycling

+Empty wine bottles can be processed and made into new products such as bottles, jars and fibreglass.
 The glass products are sent back to the shops ready to be used again.
+This service can be contracted, or staff members can drop them off at a local recycler, including those that accept 10c refundable items.

-Most recycling depots accepting 10c refundable items will also accept wine bottles for free.
-If you contract a collection service for 10c refundable items, ask your service provider about further options.
-Bottles and cans recycling A 10-cent recycling deposit can be refunded when the container, bottle, can or carton, is returned.
+Bottles and cans recycling

+A 10-cent recycling deposit can be refunded when the container, bottle, can or carton, is returned.
 Containers need to be empty, the lids removed and have the 10c refund marking.
 This service can be contracted, or staff members can drop them off at a local recycler.

+Cardboard recycling

-Cardboard recycling Cardboard intended for recycling should be kept clean of food scraps, polystyrene, and plastic.
+Cardboard intended for recycling should be kept clean of food scraps, polystyrene, and plastic.
 Cardboard that has been contaminated with food scraps can be composted.

-1 F Grease trap recycling Grease traps must be emptied periodically to ensure they function effectively.
-This can be arranged via a Licensed Liquid Waste Contractor [search for 'grease trap cleaning services' in your internet browser].
+Grease trap recycling

+Grease traps must be emptied periodically to ensure they function effectively.
+This can be arranged via a Licensed Liquid Waste Contractor (search for 'grease trap cleaning services' via Yellow Pages or similar).
 Contents are taken to a commercial composter or other recycling facility [ask your contractor for details].

-Cooking oil recycling Cooking oil can be collected, recycled, and refined into a wide variety of products, including biofuel and detergents.
+Cooking oil recycling

+Cooking oil can be collected, recycled, and refined into a wide variety of products, including biofuel and detergents.
 Commercial oil recyclers can provide oil supply, on-site storage, collection, and recycling services.